Spreads/Spreads/README.md

 However, the main benchmark while developing Spreads was modern CPUs capabilities, not any existing product.
 We tried to achieve mechanical sympathy, to avoid any wasteful operations and to get the most from modern processors.
 Therefore, unless the fastest commercial products use magic or quantum computers, Spreads must be in the same bracket.
-There are many known optimizations that are waiting to be implemented, and we will move closer to bare metal performance ceiling in the next versions.

 ## Series manipulation and join